 It is in the everyday choices we make, from creating a budget to setting financial goals, that the transformative power of financial education becomes evident.

-However, despite the benefits of financial education, implementation can be challenging, particularly for those facing economic hardships.
-Limited access to financial services, cultural stigmas surrounding money, and deep-rooted spending habits can all pose obstacles to putting financial education into practice.
+However, despite the benefits of financial empowerment, implementation can be challenging, particularly for those facing economic hardships.
+Limited access to financial services, cultural stigmas surrounding money, and deep-rooted spending habits can all pose obstacles to putting financial empowerment and education into practice.

 Even though financial education is undoubtedly a crucial tool in the fight against poverty, its true impact is in the actions we take as a result of that education.